learn-it-in-russian/tldr-ru/pages/linux/bpftool.md

 # bpftool

-> Tool for inspection and simple manipulation of eBPF programs and maps.
+> Inspect and manipulate eBPF programs and maps in a simple way.
-> Some subcommands such as `bpftool prog` have their own usage documentation.
+> Some subcommands such as `prog` have their own usage documentation.
 > More information: <https://manned.org/bpftool>.

 - List information about loaded `eBPF` programs: